Nethereum/Nethereum.Docs/docs/ethereum.md

 ##Blockchain

 A blockchain is a distributed ledger composed of records (blocks) , which are linked and secured using cryptography.
-By design, blockchains are inherently resistant to modification: Once recorded, the data in any given block cannot be altered retroactively without the alteration of all subsequent blocks, which needs a collusion of the network majority.
+By design, blockchains are inherently resistant to modification: once recorded, the data in any written block can't be changed  without the changing all subsequent blocks, which requires a collusion of the network majority.
 A blockchain can serve as "an open, distributed ledger that can record transactions between two parties efficiently and in a verifiable and permanent way.
 Blockchains are managed by a peer-to-peer network collectively adhering to a protocol for validating new blocks.

 ##Blocks
 Blocks are records containing transaction occuring on the blockchain.